anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Mainstream Covid Narrative Has Nowhere to Run.md

 How is possible that Florida, a popular travel destination with one of the oldest populations in the country that has been fully open since September, currently has lower hospitalizations and deaths per million than California, a state with heavy restrictions and one of the youngest populations in the country?
 The establishment-approved science simply cannot answer this question.
 Yes, overall California does slightly better than Florida in deaths per million, but this can be explained away largely in part by the vast age discrepancy which heavily favors youthful California.
 Florida has zero restrictions on bars, breweries, indoor dining, gyms, places of worship, gathering sizes, and almost all schools are offering in-person instruction.
 On the other hand, California and New York still retain [heavy restrictions](https://pbs.twimg.com/media/EtUGlYbXUAcyNrK?format=jpg&name=large) in all of these areas and have much stronger social pressure to mask up.
 At the *very* least, Florida's hospitalizations and deaths per million should be phenomenally worse than California's and New York's.
 Those who predicted death and destruction as a consequence of Flordia's September reopening simply cannot see these results as anything other than utterly remarkable.

 Invariably, this graph will invoke responses pointing to Californians' and New Yorkers' supposed lack of compliance.
 Relative to Florida, this claim is patently absurd on its face given the fact that Florida has been fully open since mid-September.
 Are individuals sincerely trying to claim that Florida's numbers are lower because they're doing a better job complying with mask mandates and social regulations?
 Certainly nobody believes this.
-Floridians are demonized on a daily basis as selfish, anti-science hicks who deserve what's supposedly coming to them.
+Floridians are demonized on a daily basis as selfish, anti-science hicks who deserve every death coming their way.
 Reactions to a recent [video](https://twitter.com/SamBrockNBC/status/1357047400548950023?s=20) of a maskless supermarket in Collier County, Florida, which has been viewed millions of times, are highly indicative of the steretoype surrounding Florida's purportedly backwards, non-compliant citizenry.

 Let's take a look at a few indicators that would tell us how heavily Floridians and Californians are compliying with measures that supposedly help reduce covid-19 transmission.
 The following survey data is taken from Carnegie Mellon University's [Delphi Research Group](https://delphi.cmu.edu/covidcast/survey-results/?date=20210201&region=FL).
 To the right of the red vertical line in each of the following graphs is roughly the time when Florida had consistently lower hospitalizations and deaths per million than California.